 - Complete the background screening.
 (Required every 2 years) Click Here

 - Complete the USA Hockey Safe Sport Training.
-(Required every two years and cannot be added to a roster until completed).
+(Required every year and cannot be added to a roster until completed).
 There are 3 modules to this training.
 Click here for more information.

 - Complete the online age-specific module(s) for the age level of play you are coaching.
 (Cost is $10 per module and only needs to be completed once per age level.
 Must be completed PRIOR to participating in any team activities and cannot be added to a roster until completed) Click here to register for the modules.

 - Coaching Education Program Certification Clinic Requirements (Must be completed by Dec.
 31)

 - Find, register and virtually attend the required certification clinic.
 You can only attend one clinic per season and all coaches start at Level 1.
 (The coaching clinic season for Levels 1-4 officially runs from September 1 to December 31).
 Click here to locate a clinic.

 RRHC Club Requirements

 - Read and understand all RRHC SafeSport Policies – RRHCCR Safesport Handbook 6-15-20

 - Read and understand all RRHC Standard Operating Policies – UPDATE COMING SOON!

 - Read and understand USA Hockey SafeSport Handbook – 2020_SafeSportProgramHandbook_-_Final_